IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    defined in this document.

    The RPC defined in this document can also be used for Denial-of-service (DoS) attacks.
-The security considerations defines in section 10.7.2 of {{!RFC5440}} also applies to the use of this RPC.
+The security considerations defined in section 10.7.2 of {{!RFC5440}} also applies to the use of this RPC.

    The definition of the input shaping/policing mechanisms and of their configuration is outside the scope of this document.